noPerfection/service/README.md

 # Tutorial 3: Custom handlers

-As the services use the names to identify them, so the handlers are have identifiers in the topology configuration.

-They are called category, to group them.
+Handlers are have identifiers in the topology configuration too.
+They are called category.
 By default, a service creates a `main` handler.
 The managers are categorized as `manager`.

-Remember that handlers are just wrappers around zeromq, as such we can change the default handler's data.

-Including its socket type, and endpoint.

-Just like service has two handlers for now, it can have multiple handlers.
-But that will be explained in a full documentation.
+Services might have more handlers too but that will be explained in a full documentation.

-For now, let's change `main` handler to:
+For now, let's change `main` handler configuration:

 - handler type: `SyncReplier`
 - endpoint: `localhost:3000`